-The University of Oregon has the ability to send UO Alert text messages to students, faculty and staff that opt-in and register their personal cellular device in the UO's Duckweb portal.
-Campus community members also have the option to add a second cellular phone number into the system as well.
-Campus community members also have the option to add a second cellular phone number into the system as well.

-UO Alert Email - Mass Email Notification The University of Oregon has the ability to send emails to all students, faculty and staff members with "@uoregon.edu" email addresses.
-All "@uoregon.edu" email addresses are automatically added to the UO Alert system and cannot opt-out.
+- UO Alert Text Mass Text Message The University of Oregon has the ability to send UO Alert text messages to students, faculty and staff that opt-in and register their personal cellular device in the UO's Duckweb portal.
+Campus community members also have the option to add a second cellular phone number into the system. - UO Alert Email Mass Email Notification The University of Oregon has the ability to send emails to all students, faculty and staff members with "@uoregon.edu" email addresses.
+All "@uoregon.edu" email addresses are automatically added to the UO Alert system and cannot opt-out. - Social Media The University of Oregon has the ability to send UO Alert messages directly to several social media outlets.
+UO Alert messages can be sent to the following Facebook and Twitter accounts:

-- Social Media The University of Oregon has the ability to send UO Alert messages directly to several social media outlets.
-UO Alert messages can be sent to the following Facebook and Twitter accounts: - www.facebook.com/UOPolice - twitter.com/UOPolice - Alerts Website Website (alerts.uoregon.edu) The Alerts web page is used to provide emergency and continuity related information to the campus community.
-The Alerts webpage is updated to provide incident-specific information in addition to simple alerts.
-The Alerts page allows the university to disseminate information beyond those individuals and groups directly associated with the university.
-Non-UO affiliates such as campus neighbors can subscribe to the alerts blog and receive emails when new information is posted to the blog. - UO Homepage Website (uoregon.edu) The University Communications department and Safety and Risk Services on-call administrators have the ability to post UO Alert information on the UO home page.
-The home page alert message can be linked to the Alerts page for additional details. - Digital Displays
+- www.facebook.com/UOPolice - twitter.com/UOPolice - Alerts Website Website (alerts.uoregon.edu) The Alerts webpage is used to provide emergency and continuity related information to the campus community.
+This webpage is updated to provide incident-specific information in addition to simple alerts.
+The Alerts webpage allows the university to disseminate information beyond those individuals and groups directly associated with the university.
+Non-UO affiliates such as campus neighbors can subscribe to the alerts blog and receive emails when new information is posted to the blog. - UO Homepage Website (uoregon.edu) The University Communications department and Safety and Risk Services on-call administrators have the ability to post UO Alert information on the UO homepage.
+The homepage alert message can be linked to the Alerts page for additional details. - Digital Displays